 If you are at that point where you desire to experience positive changes and you would like to get some assistance in the life balance journey, then contact me to find out about the Life Balance and Creativity Kit, which also includes the Life Description Methodology.

-We hope that you would be determined not to leave your self-discovery and development to chance, but that you would actively seek and find solutions to enhance your life.
+I hope that you would be determined not to leave your self-discovery and development to chance, but that you would actively seek and find solutions to enhance your life.